Text and task complexity in numeracy

-A VALBEC (Victorian Adult Literacy and Basic Educational Council) Professional Learning session presented by Chris Tully.
+A VALBEC (Victorian Adult Literacy and Basic Educational Council) Professional Learning session presented by Dave Tout.

 We look forward to seeing you there.